ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - errorMsgType: The pevious msg-type that was erronous.

-- errorType REQUIRED: This is the error code.
+- errorType REQUIRED: This is the error code being reported {{error-types-section}}.

 - errorSeverity REQUIRED: This is the severity level of the error, leading to the action.